Delayed Whiplash Injury Claims – How Much Compensation Can I Claim?

 - Loss of earnings – If you have lost income because you have been unable to work while you recover, you will be able to claim for this.
-You can also claim for loss of anticipated earnings if you are expected to be off work for an extended period of time.
+You can also claim for loss of anticipated earnings if you’re off work for an extended period of time.

 - Care claim – If you have needed help around your home while you recover, the person who cared for you will be able to file a care claim.

 What about delayed whiplash specifically?
 Delayed whiplash can often occur due to the initial shock of the collision.
-If you have been involved in a car crash, you may not feel pain straight afterwards because of adrenalin.
+If you have been involved in a car crash, you may not feel the pain immediately because of adrenalin.
 Yet, once the shock subsides, the pain will increase.
-In fact, the pain is often likened to the delayed onset of muscle soreness people tend to experience after they have been to the gym.
-Rather than occurring at the time of the activity, the pain happens once the body starts to repair itself.
+In fact, the pain is often likened to the delayed onset of muscle soreness people tend to experience after being at the gym.
+Rather than occurring at the activity, the pain happens once the body starts to repair itself.
 This is exactly what happens during delayed whiplash.
-Depending on the severity of the injury, pain can be felt in the neck, as well as the back and shoulders.
+Depending on the severity of the injury, pain can be felt in the neck and the back and shoulders.

-There are a number of symptoms of whiplash from rear end collision incidents and other accidents.
-A lot of people notice immediate symptoms, however, for others it can take days and even weeks for the symptoms to arise.
-There are then those who assume the pain they are experiencing will go away, but it only gets worse over time.
+There are several symptoms of whiplash from rear-end collision incidents and other accidents.
+A lot of people notice immediate symptoms.
+However, for others, it can take days and even weeks for the symptoms to arise.
+Those then assume the pain they are experiencing will go away, but it only gets worse over time.
 This is why it is vital to see a medical professional at the earliest opportunity.

 Here are some of the most common whiplash symptoms:

 - Neck pain